akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 In the last column, there is a tag.
 Thanks to these tags, you can see at a glance the action type behind each rule (add, copy, concatenate, set, calculate, remove, clear) :wink:

-# Calculate the number of affected products for rules
+# Calculate the number of impacted products for rules

 To help you define the conditions for your rules and validate them, you can calculate the number of matching products that the rule will process.

 The first time a rule is executed, it can match many products.
-The following time, you might have zero `Affected products` or only a few.
+The following time, you might have zero `Impacted products` or only a few.

 1. To use this action, select one or several rules by ticking them on the left side of the screen
-1. Click on `Calculate the affected products`
+1. Click on `Calculate the impacted products`
 1. Then confirm the action in the pop in
 1. A flash message confirming the action will be displayed and you will be notified once the calculation is done.

 ![image](../img/Settings_RulesCalculate.png)

-The number of affected products will appear on the right side of your screen in the `Affected products` column.
+The number of impacted products will appear on the right side of your screen in the `Impacted products` column.

 # Execute rules